Pier Luigi Simonetti

 Pier Luigi Simonetti (born 4 January 2001) is an Italian professional footballer who plays as a midfielder for club Benevento.

 Club career

 Born in Rome, Simonetti was formed as a player in Roma youth system.

 On 17 September 2020, he joined Serie C club Piacenza.
 On 19 January 2022, his contract with Piacenza was terminated by mutual consent.

 On 21 January 2022, he signed with Catania until the end of the 2021–22 season.
 On 9 April 2022, he was released together with all of his Catania teammates following the club's exclusion from Italian football due to its inability to overcome a number of financial issues.

 On 14 June 2022, Simonetti signed with Ancona-Matelica.

 On 1 September 2023, Simonetti moved to Benevento.

+In December 2025, Simonetti was awarded as player of the month in Serie C Group C with four goals and one assist in three games.

 Personal life

 His sister Flaminia is also a footballer.